vicrg33/web_monitor/README.md

 * **"attrib_key"**: attribute key that identifies unequivocally "element".
 If you want to get an element by its text use "text".
 If you want to search by xpath put "xpath" here and the xpath in "attrib_value", in that case the content of "element" field does not matter.
 If empty (this and "attrib_value") an element "element" with no attributes will be searched
 * **"attrib_value"**: attribute value that identifies unequivocally "element"
 * **"parent_number"**: if you can't identify unequivocally your element, identify a child, and indicate in this how many child-parent jumps are necessary to reach from the identified element to your desired element
 * **"refresh_interval"**: checking interval (in seconds).
-For elements with "javascript" set to "true", this time will be increased by 10 seconds due to Selenium issues
+Do not use values less than 20 to avoid problems for elements using "javascript".
+Also, in elements using "javascript", the "refresh_interval" will be increased by 10 seconds due to Selenium operation
 * **"name"**: identifier.
 MUST BE UNIQUE
 * **"active"**: true/false, to activate/deactivate the monitoring
 * **"email"**: email address to send the notification